Induction for supervising teachers

 Induction at the department ensures all pre-service teachers:

 - Are provided with a consistent and supportive induction experience, regardless of location

 - are oriented into the culture, and understand the departmental supports available

-- understand the department's Strategic Plan and the role they play in achieving this
+- understand Our Plan for NSW Public Education and the role they play in achieving this

 - are provided with the foundational skills and knowledge necessary to be successful in their placement